RaphHaddad/blog/content/post/demystifying-software-versioning.md

 The scenario described above of deploying packages instead of code, brought about the rise of the pattern of "build once, deploy everywhere".
-What this means, is that the same package is deployed to the public as the one deployed into internal, controlled environment targets, such as a QA (Quality Assurance) environment.
+What this means, is that the same package is deployed to the public as the one deployed into internal, controlled targets, such as a QA (Quality Assurance) environment.
 In order to be able to use the same package to deploy into different environments, certain variables need to be changed on deployment time (for example the URL of an email server).
-As such, the state of these variables are often set by creating a 'Release'.
+The state of these variables are often set by creating a 'Release'.
 This is where a release version is often used.

 ## Friendly Names